jiinjeong/CSVolunteer/README.md

   * Specificity and the casacde
     * Pseudo-class selectors have a specificity of 10, just like regular classes.
       * For example, `.my-class:active{` has a specificity of 20.
-    * An element that belongs the pseudo-class of "visited" can simultaneously belong to "hover OR "active".
+    * An element that belongs the pseudo-class of `visited` can simultaneously belong to either `hover` or `active`.
 Therefore, we must consider the cascade when styling with pseudo-classes.
       * For example:
         * Given this code, when we hover over a link that we have already visited, it will not change color...
         ```css